pkmn/engine/docs/PROTOCOL.md

 Showdown's simulator
 protocol](https://github.com/smogon/pokemon-showdown/blob/master/sim/SIM-PROTOCOL.md), with certain
-redundant messages (e.g. `|upkeep|` or `|`) removed, and others subtly tweaked (there is no `|split|` message - the "omniprescient" stream of information is always provided and other streams must be recreated by driver code).
+redundant messages (e.g. `|upkeep|` or `|`) removed, and others subtly tweaked (there is no `|split|` message - the "omniscient" stream of information is always provided and other streams must be recreated by driver code).
 Like the rest of the pkmn engine, the protocol uses **native-endianness**.
-While the protocol may change slightly depending on the generation in question (e.g. a `Move` requires more than a single byte to encode after Generation I & II), any differences will called out below where applicable.
+While the protocol may change slightly depending on the generation in question (e.g. a `Move` requires more than a single byte to encode after Generation I & II), any differences are called out where applicable.

 [^1]: The `choices` method leaks information in certain cases where legal decisions would not be known to a user until after having already attempted a choice (e.g. that a Pokémon has been trapped